-When we moved into our new home, I was absolutely insistent that our den function as the center of comfort it is meant to be, yet I refused to sacrifice my love of design to achieve that goal.
+When we moved into our new home, I was absolutely insistent that our family room function as the center of comfort it is meant to be, yet I refused to sacrifice my love of design to achieve that goal.
 Here are my tips for how to fulfill those varied needs with careful planning and research.

-Now, I’m not a huge television fan, but Mr. Designthusiasm is quite another story.
-Hubby likes to watch TV from pretty much the moment he opens his eyes, so for this room to satisfy both of us, the screen needed a place of prominence.
+Now, I’m not a huge television fan, but hubby is quite another story.
+He likes to watch TV from pretty much the moment he opens his eyes in the morning, so for this room to satisfy both of us, the screen needed a place of prominence.

 ugly entertaining TV.

-With such a large sofa dominating the room, there’s not room for much else, but I always like to add some small decorative pieces to help give the room character.
+With such a large sofa dominating the room, there’s not room for much more furniture, but I always like to add some small decorative pieces to help give the room character.
 This antique gilded bench rests under a carved mirror and is just the touch of elegance the room required to take it from banal to lovely.

-I also added this wonderful iron sideboard to house the electronic components.
+I also added a wonderful iron sideboard to house the electronic components.
 We had holes drilled through the back to accommodate the wires and left just enough room between the console and the screen to showcase a few decorative items.
 The open grillwork front allows the remotes to work the equipment.

 I wanted to be careful to keep the embellishments in the room clean and streamlined, but these gorgeous candlestick holders make a classic statement, flanking the sideboard.
 Atop the sideboard I added some photo books I had created with pictures from our travels, a delightful way to personalize the room.

 While I was insistent on comfort and functionality, I was also uncompromising on sticking to my go-to color scheme of light clean colors, with gilded and French decorative accents.
 The pale custard wall color envelopes the room with a warm glow and the cream seating makes the room feel light and happy to me.
 The sofa is slipcovered for ease of cleaning and we never hesitate to eat in this room.

-Another vintage French piece, the mantel mirror has exquisite detail.
+Another French vintage piece, the mantel mirror has exquisite detail.
 Essentially, my formula for this room was to find plush comfortable seating and a huge TV, then add gorgeous French details as one would add jewelry to a classic outfit.

 I just love the way the light streams into this room and I knew I wanted to capitalize on that.
 The white plantation shutters keep the sun streaming in, while conveying a feeling reminiscent of a vacation home.

-Our den was the room that took the longest to complete (apart from the rooms requiring actual renovations), but we’re delighted with how it tuned out and we truly use it every single day.
+Our family room was the room that took the longest to complete (apart from the rooms requiring actual renovations), but we’re delighted with how it tuned out and we truly use it every single day.

-Source List – Click on the items below for direct links to the products.
+To get the look, click on the items below for direct links to the products.
 Where actual items were no longer available, I’ve provided many similar options.